 rclone lsd --http-url https://beta.rclone.org :http:

-Here are the standard options specific to http (http Connection).
+Here are the Standard options specific to http (HTTP).

-Here are the advanced options specific to http (http Connection).
+Here are the Advanced options specific to http (HTTP).

 The input format is comma separated list of key,value pairs.
 Standard CSV encoding may be used.